Corallus-Caninus/Rattus/README.md

 # Rattus
-A modal Mouse Key meant to entirely replace the mouse
+A modal Mouse Key meant to entirely replace the mouse Currently tested on Linux may work on Windows

 *Keys:*